Daniel-KM/Omeka-S-module-BlockPlus/README.md

 ### Assets

 Display a list of assets with optional urls and labels.
-It's useful to build a block of partners, for example.
+It’s useful to build a block of partners, for example.

+#### Simple page

+Allow to use a page as a block, so the same page can be use in multiple sites, for example the page "About" or "Privacy".
+Of course, the page is a standard page and can be more complex with multiple blocks.
+May be fun.
+This is an equivalent for the [shortcode as a page] in [Omeka Classic] too.

 ### Media with html

 Simplify the display of a media on the left or the right (see [user guide]).
-It is the same block that existed in Omeka Classic Exhibit `file-text`.
+It is the same block that existed in [Omeka Classic] [Exhibit `file-text`].

 ### Embedded asset with html